-Betolar in November also announced a partnership to bring its products to the construction market of India.
+Betolar also announced a partnership to bring its products to the construction market of India.
 The Kannonkoski, Central Finland-based startup will support the national push toward sustainable construction in collaboration with TARA, a sustainable housing company founded by co-chairperson of the UN Environment Programme’s International Resource Panel (UNEP-IPR) Ashok Khosla.

 “The construction sector is one of the biggest sources of greenhouse gases,” highlighted Khosla.

 “Geoprime offers a remarkably innovative, widely affordable solution for transforming the industry’s climate impact at the scale and with the speed now required to solve India’s massive housing and infrastructure needs in a socially equitable and environmentally sustainable manner.”

 Juha Pinomaa, who heads the expansion of Betolar in Asia, said the continent is a key market for the solution because the licensing model makes it possible to lean on its vast size and complexity.